 August 8, 2008 - The Justice Department formally exonerates Hatfill.

 September 25, 2008 - Court releases more documents including e-mails that Bruce Ivins sent to himself.

-October 9, 2011 - The New York Times publishes an article saying there are scientists questioning the FBI assertions regarding Bruce Ivins.
+October 9, 2011 - The New York Times reports indicate there are scientists questioning the FBI assertions regarding Bruce Ivins.
 Possibly Ivins, if he was involved, worked with a partner.
 Also, the scientists say the presence of tin in the dried anthrax warrants that the investigation be reopened.

 June 19, 2014 - The Centers for Disease Control and Prevention announces that approximately 86 employees may have been unintentionally exposed to anthrax.

-July 11, 2014 - The Centers for Disease Control and Prevention holds a news conference to discuss the conclusion of its investigation.
-The CDC says that while it is "not impossible" that the staff was exposed to viable B. anthracis (anthrax), it is "extremely unlikely" that this happened.
+July 11, 2014 - The CDC holds a news conference to discuss the conclusion of its investigation, and says that while it is "not impossible" that the staff was exposed to viable B. anthracis (anthrax), it is "extremely unlikely" that this happened.

 July 2016 - Thirteen people are hospitalized amid an outbreak of anthrax in the Yamalo-Nenets autonomous region of western Siberia